ClemenceVan/RayguiPlusPlus/ReadMe.md

 ## Getting Involved:

 - **Contributing:** We welcome contributions from the community!
 Whether it's bug fixes, new features, or improvements to documentation, your contributions help make RayGUI++ better for everyone.
-See our [contribution guidelines](contribution-guidelines-link) for more information on how to get involved.
+See our [contribution guidelines](contribution-guidelines-link) (TBA) for more information on how to get involved.

 - **Feedback:** We value your feedback!
-If you have suggestions, feature requests, or encounter issues, please open an issue on our [issue tracker](issue-tracker-link).
+If you have suggestions, feature requests, or encounter issues, please open an issue on our [issue tracker](issue-tracker-link) (TBA).

 ## License:

 RayGUI++ is released under the MIT License, allowing for both personal and commercial use with minimal restrictions.
-See the [LICENSE](license-link) file for details.
+See the [LICENSE](./License) file for details.

 ## Links: